visdesignlab/UpSet-Survey-Data-Analysis/readme.md

 # LLM Study Artifact

 Finally, we include the artifact for the LLM study.
 This includes the prompts used in the study and the coded responses.
-It is LLM-Study-Artifact.pdf The contents of this data are summarized in the data/LLM-Study.tsv file.
+It is /LLM-Study-Artifact.pdf The contents of this data are summarized in the data/LLM-Study.tsv file.